 The Old Town Hall of Leipzig

-of the most important Renaissance buildings in Germany.
+of the most important and beautiful Renaissance buildings in Germany.
 It was constructed

 in just nine month in 1556/57 under the direction of the Leipzig

 architect Hieronymus Lotter, on the pretty historic marketplace.

 It is 90 meters long with arcades, six gables and a tower with open